 By Anthony Caruso III | Publisher

-Geoff Snider, a Calgary Roughnecks and Hamilton Nationals transition player, recently took time to do an interview with The Capital Sports Report.
+Geoff Snider, a Calgary Roughnecks and Hamilton Nationals transition player, recently took time to interview with The Capital Sports Report.
 His interview is about his lacrosse career.

 TCSR: Ice Hockey is a very big sport in Canada.
 How big is the sport of lacrosse in Canada?

 GS: “Lacrosse is still growing, but hockey is the primary focus.
 There are tons of different sports here, giving people a variety of things to do.
 Lacrosse has taken a life of its own here, and we’re lucky to have a couple of professional teams here.
 It is a great sport to play.”